ossrs/srs-docs/src/pages/faq.md

 ### [Player](#player)

-* `Player`: About the choice of players and platform support.
+* `Player`: How to choose players and OS platforms.
   > 1. How to choose a live streaming player, as well as the introduction of corresponding protocols and latency, recommend RTMP for playing HTTP-FLV/HLS/WebRTC: refer to the [link](https://stackoverflow.com/a/70358918/17679565)
   > 1. How to play HTTP-FLV with HTML5, MSE compatibility, HTML5 players on various platforms, and how to use WASM to play FLV on iOS: refer to the [link](https://stackoverflow.com/a/70429640/17679565)

 <a name='rtsp'></a>

 ### [RTSP](#rtsp)
-* `RTSP`: RTSP streaming, RTSP server, RTSP playback, etc.
+* `RTSP`: How to support RTSP streaming, RTSP server, RTSP playback, etc.
   > 1. SRS supports pulling RTSP with Ingest, but does not support pushing RTSP stream to SRS, which is not the correct usage.
 For detailed reasons, please refer to [#2304](https://github.com/ossrs/srs/issues/2304).
   > 1. Of course, RTSP server and RTSP playback will not be supported either, please refer to [#476](https://github.com/ossrs/srs/issues/476).
   > 1. If you need a large number of camera connections, such as 10,000, using FFmpeg may be more difficult.
 For such large-scale businesses, the recommended solution is to use ST+SRS code to implement an RTSP forwarding server.